bogdanterzea/Learning/Refactoring.md

 - How it appears:
     - handling a lot of cases in a single function with a switch
 - Solving:
-    - if inside the switch is used moostly the same function with different parameters, create different functions for those parameters and remove or change the switch accordingly.
+    - if inside the switch is used mostly the same function with different parameters, create different functions for those parameters and remove or change the switch accordingly.
-    - if it's posible move it inside the right class; where it is used the moost.
+    - if it's possible move it inside the right class; where it is used the most.
     - use null as a default if one of switch cases returns a null object.

 #### Temporary field: